marcpalmer/HORN/reference-implementations/jquery/README.txt

 methods on:

 var horn = new Horn();
-var data = horn.parse();
+var data = horn.extract();

 This implementation uses HORN CSS classe indicators to support all browsers.

 Methods
 =======

-parse(options)
+extract(options)
 ==============

-The parse method takes an optional map of options to define how you would like the parser to operate, and which type converters you wish to use.
+The extract method takes an optional map of options to define how you would like the parser to operate, and which type converters you wish to use.

-The return value of the parse() function is the root of your data model.
+The return value of the extract() function is the root of your data model.

 Available options include: